-As reverse record value can be used any fully qualified domain name with an existing TLD.
-Also is possible to use IDNdomains (entered in the original format, not in Punycode).
+A reverse entry can be any fully qualified domain name with an existing TLD.
+Domains IDNs can also be used (entered in the original format, not in Punycode).

-You can set reverse records by the following procedure:
+You can set reverse records by following the below procedure:

-In the case of IPv6 write the last part of the IP address and enter and record value.
+For IPv6, fill in the last part of the IP address and enter a record value.

-In the list is also possible to edit a reverse record by clicking on the icon for editing, saving and overwriting values.
-Records are possible to delete by clicking on cross icon.
+It is also possible to edit a reverse record by clicking on the icon for editing, overwriting values within the list and saving them.
+Records can be deleted by clicking on the cross icon.

 Any changes will take effect within 1 hour.

-If you are using your virtual or dedicated server for sending e-mails, you have to set correct reverse records.
-By using them mail servers partially validate the “identity” of your server.
+If you are using your virtual or dedicated server for sending e-mails, you have to set your reverse records correctly.
+By using them, the mail servers to which you deliver mail partially verify the “identity” of your server.

-When you are trying to deliver e-mail to some server, the recipient performs the following checks:
+When you are trying to deliver an e-mail to some server, the recipient performs the following checks:

-- if they do not match, e-mail could be rejected
+- if they do not match, the e-mail could be rejected

-What is it good for?
-The recipient can verify that no spurious name in reverse record.
-Theoretically into the reverse record, you can type any domain.
-But the reverse translation of the name to IP address can be set only by the owner of the domain.
+What is all this good for?
+The recipient thus verifies that the name is not forged in the reverse record.
+You can theoretically write any domain in the reverse record without having anything to do with it.
+The reverse translation of the name to an IP address, however, can only be set by the owner of the domain.
 This will verify that the name of the sending server is authentic.

-- In the administration of virtual server, set PTR record for the IP address with “mail.example.com”
+- In the virtual server administration, set the reverse record for this IP address to “mail.example.com”